Authenticity in Breathwork: Why Real Facilitators Matter More Than Perfect Leaders

 Truth surfaces.

-When facilitators show up as humans rather than authorities, participants stop focusing on them and start focusing on themselves.
-And that’s where transformation actually happens.
+When facilitators show up as grounded humans rather than elevated authorities, participants stop focusing on the facilitator and start reconnecting to themselves.

 Because what heals is not the facilitator.